sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

     >You can close the logic pane if it interferes with your work.

 2. Drag a dropdown field next to the input box for the **Material**.

+    ?Make sure for the 2nd container for the material you have text, input, and dropdown components at the same level.

     ![Add dropdown](dropdown-add.png)